 Straight out of college, I knew that I wanted to be in B2B sales.
 With no prior sales experience, except a retail job, I followed the path of many aspiring sales executives and accepted a job from Rev.io as a Sales Development Representative (SDR).
-For those of you unfamiliar with the role, my job is to set up initial meetings with decision makers to entertain switching out their Communications billing software.
-For Communications Service Providers, replacing their billing and back-end revenue management platform can be stressful and time-consuming.
+For those of you unfamiliar with the role, my job is to set up initial meetings with decision makers to entertain switching out their telecom billing software.
+For Communications Service Providers, replacing their IoT billing and back-office software platform can be stressful and time-consuming.
 Luckily, Rev.io is the best billing and back-office software company in the Communications and IoT industry.

 Since I started at Rev.io in mid-February, I’ve made 8,935 calls.
 There was definitely a learning curve for this role and a lot of awkward moments in the process.
 A failed brunch joke comes to mind as well as a CEO angrily quizzing my geographical knowledge of Pennsylvania.
 Despite this, the moments that stick out are the wins.
 It feels great to set an appointment with a decision maker after they claim – within the first 30 seconds – that they are not interested.
 It feels even better getting past a gatekeeper to speak to the founder of a $100+ million dollar company and setting an appointment.